 Passive House (Passivhauz)

 Did you know that 28% of global C0² emissions are from the operation of buildings (primarily heating and cooling)?
+In response, the studio has recently shifted its focus towards high-performance, ultra-low energy, comfortable and healthy Passive House designs.

-Here’s an example of a Passive House in Sydney, Australia. we designed.
+Here’s an example of a Passive House in Sydney, Australia we designed.

 One of the greatest benefits of a Passive House is a healthier house.